 This section explains how to configure a Conditional Access policy to block legacy authentication.

-- Authenticated SMTP - Used by POP and IMAP clients to send email messages.
+- Authenticated SMTP - Used to send authenticated email messages.

 - Autodiscover - Used by Outlook and EAS clients to find and connect to mailboxes in Exchange Online.

 - Exchange ActiveSync (EAS) - Used to connect to mailboxes in Exchange Online.